airblade/vim-tailwind/README.markdown

 # vim-tailwind

-A Vim plugin for:

-- autocompletion of Tailwind class names
+A Vim plugin to autocomplete Tailwind class names without LSP.
-- quick lookup of Tailwind classes' CSS properties

-...without LSP.
+It also lets you look up a Tailwind class's CSS properties.

 ## Tailwind version